 The residential market recognises that the family structure in Australia has changed from what was the typical family of two parents plus children.
 This has resulted in the provision of sub-divisions for a variety of dwelling sizes, suited to the shifting demographics and life phases.
 Whereas some Greenfield developments will only offer the 'family size lot' other developments will offer a mix of lot sizes suited to different family types.
-Market desirability is maintained by using a formula to ratio the mix of 'small' and 'large' lots, as it is imperative that Greenfield developments are not perceived to be 'too dense' or 'cramped' by prospective residents.
+Market desirability is maintained by using a formula to ratio the mix of 'small'2 and 'large'3 lots, as it is imperative that Greenfield developments are not perceived to be 'too dense' or 'cramped' by prospective residents.
 This occurs in particular when there is a need for higher yield to make a development economically viable, resulting in a higher proportion of smaller lots in traditionally large lot Greenfield developments.

-&lt;sup>2 Based on terms used by the key informants, a 'small' lot was cited as between 400m and 560m.
+2 Based on terms used by the key informants, a 'small' lot was cited as between 400m2 and 560m2.

-&lt;sup>3 A 'large' lot was cited as more than 560m.
+3 A 'large' lot was cited as more than 560m2.

-Ordinarily the smaller lots in Greenfield development are targeted towards affordability for the first-home buyer and convenience for the sole-occupant market, while the larger lots are targeted to the family market, which predominantly consists of the second-plus home purchaser or empty-nesters' market.
+Ordinarily the smaller lots in Greenfield development are targeted towards affordability for the first-home buyer and convenience for the sole-occupant market, while the larger lots are targeted to the family market, which predominantly consists of the second-plus4 home purchaser or empty-nesters'5 market.